rwbl/domoticz-plugin-tinkerforge-io4v2/README.md

 * Channel 0 = Output: LED
 * Channel 1 = Input: Push-button

-On the Raspberry Pi, it is mandatory to install the Tinkerforge Brick Daemon and Brick Viewer following [these](https://www.tinkerforge.com/en/doc/Embedded/Raspberry_Pi.html) installation instructions (Raspian armhf).
+On the Raspberry Pi, it is mandatory to install the Tinkerforge Brick Daemon and Brick Viewer following [these](https://www.tinkerforge.com/en/doc/Embedded/Raspberry_Pi.html) installation instructions (for Raspian armhf).

-Build the test setup by connecting the Tinkerforge Building Blocks:
+Build the test setup by connecting the Tinkerforge Building Blocks and the LED & Push-button to the IO-4 pins (channels):
+* IO-4 Bricklet 2.0 Channel 0 > LED (Pins: + = 0, - = GND 0)
-* IO-4 Bricklet 2.0 > LED to Channel 0 > Push-button to Channel 1
+* IO-4 Bricklet 2.0 Channel 1 > Push-button (Pins: + = 3.3V, - = GND 1, Signal = 1)
 * IO-4 Bricklet 2.0 > Master Brick using bricklet cable 7p-10p (because using a Master Brick with 10p connectors and the IO-4 Bricklet 2.0 has the newer 7p connector).
 * Master Brick > USB cable to Raspberry Pi

 Start the Brick Viewer and action:
 * Update the devices firmware
-* Obtain the UID of the IO-4 Bricklet 2.0 as required by the Python plugin (i.e. G4d).
+* Obtain the UID of the IO-4 Bricklet 2.0 as required by the plugin (i.e. G4d).

 ## Domoticz Web GUI
 Open windows GUI Setup > Hardware, GUI Setup > Log, GUI Setup > Devices This is required to add the new hardware with its device and monitor if the plugin code is running without errors.
+It is imporant, that the GUI > Setup > Hardware accepts new devices!

 ## Create folder
+The folder name is the same as the key property of the plugin (i.e. plugin key="TFIO4V2").
 ```
 cd /home/pi/domoticz/plugins/TFIO4V2
 ```

 ## Create the plugin
-The plugin has a mandatory filename plugin.py located in the newly created plugin folder Domoticz Python Plugin Source Code: see file **plugin.py**.
+The plugin has a mandatory filename **plugin.py** located in the created plugin folder.
+Domoticz Python Plugin Source Code: see file **plugin.py**.

 ## Install the Tinkerforge Python API
-There are two options:
+There are two options.

 ### 1) sudo pip3 install tinkerforge
 Advantage: in case of binding updates, only a single folder must be updated.
 Check if a subfolder tinkerforge is created in folder /usr/lib/python3/dist-packages.
+**Note**
-_Note_: Check the version of "python3" in the folder path.
+Check the version of "python3" in the folder path.
 This could also be python 3.7 or other = see below.

-**If not the case**, unzip the Tinkerforge Python Binding into the folder /usr/lib/python3/dist-packages.
+**If for some reason the bindings are not installed** Unzip the Tinkerforge Python Binding into the folder /usr/lib/python3/dist-packages.
 _Example_
 Create subfolder Tinkerforge holding the Tinkerforge Python Library
 ```
 cd /home/pi/tinkerforge
 ```
 Unpack the latest python bindings into folder /home/pi/tinkerforge Copy /home/pi/tinkerforge to the Python3 dist-packges
 ```
 sudo cp -r /home/pi/tinkerforge /usr/lib/python3/dist-packages/
 ```

 In the Python Plugin code amend the import path to enable using the Tinkerforge libraries